-What Do You Need to Know About Whitewater Rafting During The Spring Season?May 25th, 2017 Jamie Low
+What Do You Need to Know About Whitewater Rafting During The Spring Season?January 31st, 2019 Jamie Low

 While most people tend to gravitate toward rafting trips during the warmer months of the California Summer, the Spring season months of April, May, and June are a favorite time of year for many of our guides and guests.